Assessment

 Myth: Small business clientele, particularly in traditional sectors or rural areas, lacks the digital skills to use a virtual queue.
 Elderly people, in particular, would be excluded from this type of service.

 Reality: This perception massively underestimates the evolution of digital usage accelerated by the health crisis.
-The "health pass" familiarized the entire population with QR code scanning.
-Basically created a precedent for universal usage.
+The health pass familiarized the entire population with QR code scanning.
+That basically created a precedent for universal usage.

-According to a Journal of Service Research study, the acceptable waiting time before frustration is about 2 minutes in stores.
+According to David Maister in his reference study, occupied waiting feels roughly 36% shorter than unoccupied waiting.
 This growing impatience affects all generations, including seniors.
 Paradoxically, they represent the most dedicated users of digital services once the initial barrier is overcome.

-Modern solutions offer multiple access channels: QR code for autonomous users, SMS link sent by staff for the less comfortable, or direct management by employees who register customers in the queue.
+Modern solutions offer multiple access channels: QR code for autonomous users, or direct management by employees who register customers in the queue via the dashboard.
 This multi-channel approach ensures inclusion of all profiles.

 User experience prioritizes simplicity: one scan, a first name, and that's it.
-Notifications arrive automatically via SMS, a universally mastered channel.
-This progressive approach allows accompanying all customers in the digital transition.
+Notifications arrive automatically on the phone, a universally mastered channel.
+This progressive approach allows accompanying all customers in the digital transition, even the most reluctant.

 The inclusive design philosophy ensures no customer feels excluded while encouraging digital adoption at their own pace.